JackDBaldry/Twenty-One-Pllots/README.md

 <img width="1969" height="666" alt="Plotdescriptionpt1" src="https://github.com/user-attachments/assets/397e724f-87cc-4eee-be13-4529469ef929" />

 We added puzzle structure which means you have to unlock certain things before being able to do an action.
-For example, the screenshot shopws you can't defeat the dragon without a weapon.
+For example, the screenshot shows you can't defeat the dragon without a weapon.

 <img width="1995" height="473" alt="Cantdefeatdragon" src="https://github.com/user-attachments/assets/b5ea65f2-875a-49bf-8e4b-77c3a3e8aeff" />